 - In opposition to the hero’s – offense and defense in sports, Frodo & Sam versus Sauron in Lord of the Rings

 - Impersonal – the Replicators from Stargate SG-1: These are robot spiders whose sole purpose is to consume raw materials and replicate.
 They destroy all life in their path as a byproduct of their function

-The trick with objective is to connect the hero and the villain in such a way that neither of them can walk away.
+The trick with your objective is to connect the hero and the villain in such a way that neither of them can walk away.
 In Stargate, the replicators are on a path toward Earth and SG-1 is the front line of defense.
-Harry and Voldemort are connected by a prophesy and the past.
+Harry and Voldemort are connected by a prophecy and the past.
 A class project, a locked door, or personal stakes are all great ways to keep your hero and villain at odds.

 Step 2: Motivation

 The best villains think they’re good.
 They create a sense of sympathy in the reader.
 They move with purpose and act out of their own moral code.
 Most villains don’t realize their destructive forces.

 A great villain is one we want to get caught, to lose to the hero, but one we can also understand.
 The reader must understand your villain’s motives, which means you should.
 Ask yourself why the villain feels it is imperative he or she wins.
 Is he protecting a loved one?
 Righting a wrong?
 On a path of revenge?
 A pure evil villain whose sole purpose is to destroy the hero without cause is neither original nor engaging.
 Without motivate, your character’s are cardboard boxes.